 The use of the ears and the position is part of the horse's complex language and a way for the horse to express themselves and to send a message.

-There are many different conditions that cause the ears to move backwards.
+There are many different conditions that cause the ears to move backward.

-- But forward ears can be misinterpret as 'happy' when a horse is actually 'worried', or 'curious' about something that is in front of him.
+- But forward ears can be misinterpreted as 'happy' when a horse is actually 'worried', or 'curious' about something that is in front of him.

-- And can be misinterpret as 'unhappy' or even 'angry' when a horse actually is 'concentrating', or hearing something behind him, or in a 'chasing' state.
+- And backward ears can be misinterpreted as 'unhappy' or even 'angry' when a horse actually is 'concentrating', or hearing something behind him, or in a 'chasing' state.

 It's the context that matters.

 So when it comes to translating the language of the horse, it's best to avoid fixed assumptions and 'false' beliefs and to always take the context into consideration.
 Remember, the map is never the territory.
 You have to take in the whole situation, not just a part of it, to understand why the horse does what it does at a certain moment and situation.

 It’s up to us as the rider/handler to notice and do our best to assess.
 We must observe carefully and know our horse to figure out exactly what it means.
 So let's investigate the backward position of the ears.